99x/serverless-dynamodb-local/README.md

 ## Manage tables and seeds

+Start dynamodb local instance in another window before running the following commands.
 To store your dynamodb table creation and seed configurations do the following configuration (If not specified default directory <project-root>/dynamodb)

 ```json
 "custom": {